Emsley1d/Project03---NutriCO2/readme.md

 - To link email functionality to a server host (sendgrid or mailgun) so emails are sent to user's as opposed to just being created and stored in VS code.
 - To improve upon the email functionality and user experience by sending an email to the user to confirm registration.
 - To populate the about page with information about ourselves and an explanation as to where we got our data from.
 It is currently just a placeholder and needs to be populated; we were using it to experiment with a carousel effect.
-- To include pagination (another bonus objective mentioned in the brief) when the number of recipes added reaches a point where it is no longer logical to conitnue scrolling down a page.
+- To include pagination (another bonus objective mentioned in the brief) when the number of recipes added reaches a point where it is no longer logical to continue scrolling down the page.
 - To update the set-password and reset/done HTML pages from the Django templates to our own HTML pages with base.html etc.
 - Allow users to upload a profile picture which will appear on the right of the nav bar.
 - Update the edit page to allow users to change their profile picture as well as their email address etc.